sswam/allemande/doc/guide.md

 ### AI Artists

 Using the AI art models directly can be a bit technical.
-For best results, new users can talk to Illu, Pixi and Gemu, who have extensive knowledge about how to create good prompts, and all the options and settings that the models understand.
-Illu the "AI art prompting expert" is distinct from Jily the AI art model
+For best results, new users can talk to Illu, who has extensive knowledge about how to create good prompts, and all the options and settings that the models understand.

 - **Jily**: High-quality photorealistic and artistic image generation using Juggernaut XL
 - **Hily**: High-quality image generation using LEOSAM's HelloWorld XL
+- **Krea**: Fast strong image generation using Krea 2 Turbo
+- **Krie**: Identity-preserving image editing using Krea 2 Identity Edit
+- **Klein**: Fast image generation and editing using FLUX.2 Klein 9B

+The following art models can give great SFW results, but may draw NSFW images if you're not careful:

+- **Anima**: Anime and non-photorealistic image generation using Anima Turbo
+- **Coni**: Realistic image generation using CyberRealistic Pony
 - **Poni**: Anime-style image generation using AutismMix Confetti
-- **Coni**: Realistic image generation using CyberRealistic Pony

 ### Search Agents
 - **Goog**: A search agent that provides Google web search results